 - Executive Department Agencies are required to ensure compliance by any business partner that accesses Executive Department IT Resources or shared environments, e.g. MAGNet; and

 - Executive Department Agencies are required to ensure compliance by third parties in any aspect of the process of providing goods and services to their agency.
 These include, but are not limited to, electronic data collection, storage, processing, disposal, dissemination and maintenance.
 Third parties that interact in any way with Executive Department Commonwealth IT Resources, e.g. MAGNet, are required to comply with this policy.

 Other Commonwealth entities are encouraged to adopt, at a minimum, security requirements in accordance with this Enterprise Electronic Messaging Communications Security Policy or a more stringent agency policy that addresses agency specific and business related directives, laws, and regulations.

 Commonwealth agencies and organizations must continue to strive for electronic messaging communications reliability, availability, integrity, and performance by supporting enterprise and local agency efforts including, but not limited to, the following:

 1. Enterprise Filtering

-ITD currently filters Internet - MAGNet inbound and outbound email as follows:
+EOTSS currently filters Internet - MAGNet inbound and outbound email as follows:

 1.1.
 Known Viruses: subject line, message body, and attachment(s).
 Emails containing files with extensions, which are affiliated with a virus, are discarded.
 Users must be aware that emails containing executable files may be discarded.